plivermore/AH-RJMCMC1/readme.md

 **Version 3: Revised July 24th 2019**
 Includes: capability to invert also for a rescaled standard deviation of the intensity by an unknown constant (lambda), by including lambda in the list of hyper-parameters.

+**Version 4: revised Jan 17th 2020**
+Includes: an option for drawing from the prior age distributions when resampling the sample ages, and the ability to specify the number of age parameters to be resampled (rather than just a fraction of ages).

 Authors:
 Phil Livermore (University of Leeds)
 Alex Fournier (Institut de Physique du Globe de Paris, Paris)